-Lecturers: Marliese Uhrig-Homburg, Martin E. Ruckes Credit points (CP): 3 Hours per week: 2 Term: Winter-/Sommersemester Level: 4 Teaching language: Deutsch Part of the modules: Seminar Module [WW4SEM] (S. 129)
+Lecturers: Marliese Uhrig-Homburg, Martin E. Ruckes

+Credit points (CP): 3 Hours per week: 2 Term: Winter-/Sommersemester Level: 4

 The student gets in touch with scientific work.
 Through profound working on a specific scientific topic the student is meant to learn the foundations of scientific research and reasoning in particular in finance.